The difference between Occupation and Profession in English

 The way you earn a living.
 It is the job you are paid to do.
 Think of it as the activity that “occupies” your time and from which you receive money for doing it.

-In a perfect world, your profession and job are the same thing.
+In a perfect world, your profession and occupation (or job) are the same thing.
 Unfortunately there are people that have a profession but work in something completely different.

 Compare the difference